Essential Share Care Agreements (ESCA's)

 Agreements - South Staffordshire & Shropshire CCG Locality

-Agreements - Telford and Wrekin Prescribing Information Documents (PID)
+Agreements - Shropshire/Telford and Wrekin Prescribing Information Documents (PIDs)

 Agreements - Inclusion

 Lithium Monitoring Booklets

 When initiating a patient on Lithium please ensure that you provide a Lithium Monitoring Booklet to the patient/service user/carer and discuss with them the monitoring requirements.
 Copies of the booklet can be obtained by completing the Lithium Pack Order Form